dawidbros1/php-start/README.md

 {
     if ($this->validate($data)) {
         $this->save($data, 'username');
-        Session::set('success', "The username has been changed");
+        Session::success("The username has been changed");
     }
 }
 ```